-6.18 The completions that are 'Over 100 dwellings per hectare' comprise three flats, and a change of use from an office to five dwellings, all in Brockenhurst.
+6.16 The completions that are '51 to 100 dwellings' and 'Over 100 dwellings per hectare' all comprise conversion or subdivision of existing properties.
 The lowest density developments are largely comprised of single dwellings.
 The Local Plan policies (particularly Policy DP34) recognise that a range of development densities will be appropriate across the National Park, depending on the site-specific circumstances.